The Best CPU Coolers (2023 Reviews)

 • Better alternatives at $170 MSRP

-Corsair, like Noctua, has been a major player in the CPU liquid cooling market for years now.
-In fact, it was one of the first companies in the world to produce AIOs.
+Corsair, like Noctua, has been a significant player in the CPU liquid cooling market for years now.
+In fact, it was one of the initial companies in the world to produce AIOs.
 AIO is an abbreviation for All-In-One cooling solution.

-Those years of experience with AIOs are a major reason why Corsair dominates the market with their H115i, specifically the H115i RGB Platinum.
-It is not their flagship model, but considering its price, it is absolutely a great value cooler.
+Those years of experience with AIOs are a significant reason why Corsair dominates the market with their H115i, specifically the H115i RGB Platinum.
+It is not their flagship model, but considering its price, it is absolutely an outstanding value cooler.

-The 280 mm radiator with its included RGB fans and the RGB pump makes for a great-looking AIO.
-It will fit great in your case, that’s for sure.
+The 280 mm radiator with its included RGB fans and the RGB pump makes for a magnificent-looking AIO.
+It will fit superb in your case, that’s for certain.

 The Pros: